-Jose Mourinho is now one of the world’s best-known managers in charge of one of the world’s biggest clubs – but back in 2004 he shocked all of Europe with Porto.
+Jose Mourinho is now one of the world’s best-known managers, having taken charge of some of the world’s biggest football clubs – but back in 2004 he shocked all of Europe with Porto.

 What does a great manager do?
 Ideally, they take a group of players and make them greater than the sum of their parts.
 Perhaps never in the history of the game has a manager done that so well as Mourinho did in such a short time at Porto.